dhmontgomery/personal-work/theme-mpr/readme.md

 Fortunately, `ggplot` supports custom themes that can radically change the appearance of its graphs.
 I wrote one such theme, `theme_mpr`, designed to apply MPR News' graphics style to `ggplot` graphs.
 This is a guide for how to apply that style.

+(The actual theme belongs to MPR and is not shared here; the following guide was produced for MPR News and is shared here with permission as an example of my work there.)

 Beginning
 ---------